gedrutten/Portfolio/content/3580qca/Week10.md

 ## Creating a presentation package

 1. Think about what each page will say - take your audience on a journey
-2. Think about how the work is beig viewed (will it be on a screen?)
+2. Think about how the work is being viewed (will it be on a screen?)
 a.
 Readable fonts and font sizes
 b. size of images
 c. quality of images
-3. Does the presenation look professional?
+3. Does the presentation look professional?
 a.
 Think about hierarchy - what parts are particularly important at a glance
 b. spell check
 c. give images and text room to breath
 d. draw the viewer's eye to important components

 For our assessment, we've created a basic outline of the overall structure of the final document.
 This has allowed each of us to understand what is expected of us and how much.
-We're alos in a position to understand the context that our contribution will be placed in making it easier to slot into the narrative that the presentation structure affords.
+We're also in a position to understand the context that our contribution will be placed in making it easier to slot into the narrative that the presentation structure affords.

 ### Grants writing